-Governors’ Camp Collection supports the work of the Mara Raptor Project by assisting with their research and nest monitoring programs, to protect raptor populations within the Greater Mara ecosystem.
+Research and nest monitoring programs aim to protect raptor populations within the Greater Mara Ecosystem.

 Some threatened raptors require a helping hand in today’s ever-changing and increasingly human dominated world.
 Securing and protecting nest locations is the most productive and least invasive way to help.
-Land managers are notified of nests and advised on how they can manage activities on their land to minimize disturbance.
 At times, work is carried out to strengthen nests and protect individual trees or cliffs to increase the chance that a pair can breed successfully in a given year.
-It costs around USD1000 to sponsor the construction of artificial nest sites (This helps to encourage juvenile birds to select new nest sites for breeding).
+The construction of artificial nest sites also helps to encourage juvenile birds to select new nest sites for breeding.

-If booked in advance, a formal raptor presentation evening can be arranged with the MRP.
-The minimum donation for this activity is USD250.
-A project coordinator will be able to accompany guests on a morning or afternoon game drive to teach them more about the raptors and their ecology, finding nest sites and even stopping to conduct some field work such as photographing the inside of a nest, or finding a tagged bird using the satellite tracking GPS.
-A formal presentation will be included in camp for the guests.
-The minimum donation for this combined activity is USD500 (for a group of between 1-5 guests).
+For interested guests, a formal presentation evening can be arranged in advance.
+The minimum donation requirement is USD250.
+For particularly keen birders, a Project Coordinator will be able to accompany guests for a morning or afternoon game drive to teach them more about raptors and their ecology.
+You may even stop to conduct some field work such finding nest sites, photographing the inside of a nest, or finding a tagged bird using the satellite tracking GPS.
+The minimum donation for this activity is USD500 (for a group of between 1-5 guests) and a formal presentation will also be included in camp for the guests.